-Indicators applicable to investments in real estate assets

-Adverse sustainability indicator Metric Impact year n Impact year n-1 Explanation Actions taken, and actions planned and targets set for the next reference period Fossil fuels 17.
-Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels Not applicable Not applicable - Not applicable Energy efficiency 18.
-Exposure to energy-inefficient real estate assets Share of investments in energy-inefficient real estate assets Not applicable Not applicable - Not applicable
+treaties and conventions, United Nations principles and, where applicable, national law arms embargoes targeted at the central government and remained stable.
+This continues in 2024.
+Within KTL's core flagship funds, the active fund selection process has been enhanced in 2024 to require the funds to limit investments in countries that are subject to UN and EU arms embargoes.
+This adverse impacts will be monitored and reviewed.
+Indicators applicable to investments in real estate assets Adverse sustainability indicator Metric Impact [2023] Impact [2022] Explanation Actions taken, and actions planned and targets set for the next reference period Fossil fuels 17.
+Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or Not applicable Not applicable Not applicable Not applicable manufacture of fossil fuels Energy efficiency 18.
+Exposure to energy-inefficient real estate assets Share of investments in energy-inefficient real estate assets Not applicable Not applicable Not applicable